How to Detect a Faulty Thermostat

 Unless you zone every room, the temperature in your home should be consistent from one room to the next.
 A faulty thermostat cannot keep temperature settings.
 You will experience constant temperature shifts within your home.

 How To Troubleshoot a Faulty Thermostat

 Test the Settings

-You should always ensure that your thermostat is programmed on ‘cool’ in the summer and ‘heat’ in winter.
-If your air conditioner is continuously running, it may be programmed to ‘ON.’
-You should program your air conditioner on ‘AUTO’ so that your air conditioner isn’t always running.
+You should always make sure to program your thermostat on ‘cool’ in the summer and ‘heat’ in winter.
+If your air conditioner is often running, you may program it to ‘ON.’
+You should program your air conditioner on ‘AUTO.’
+This helps your air conditioner and makes sure that it’s always running.

 Turn the Thermostat 5 Degrees Up or Down

 Switch the heat up 5° higher than normal during winter and then 5° lower than normal during summer.
 After doing this, you will hear a click sound made by your AC.

 An easy and simple way of fixing thermostat issues is replacing bad batteries.
 If you have a digital thermostat, you should change the batteries at least once every year.